notiz-dev/.github/profile/README.md

 ## 💻 Developer Team

 Need a developer team for your next project idea 💡?
-We can help ypu develop software tailored specific to your business.
+We can help you develop software tailored specific to your business.
 Learn more about what we do in our [portfolio](https://portfolio.notiz.dev/) or [send us a message](mailto:hi@notiz.dev).

 ## ❤️ Open Source